valivali200/forza-tools/swatchbin/README.md

 >pip install texture2ddecoder pillow

 It works perfectly with most compressions but it has a few artifacts with **BC4_SNORM** and **BC5_SNORM** which are quite rare anyway.
 I think I implemented all compressions but if you find any that don't work create an issue and I'll take a look at it.

-There is also a shell script for converting all swatchbins in a directory.